RubixML/ML/README.md

 ```

 ### Minkowski
 The Minkowski distance is a metric in a normed vector space which can be considered as a generalization of both the [Euclidean](#euclidean) and [Manhattan](#manhattan) distances.
-When the l*ambda* parameter is set to 1 or 2, the distance is equivalent to Manhattan and Euclidean respectively.
+When the *lambda* parameter is set to 1 or 2, the distance is equivalent to Manhattan and Euclidean respectively.

 ##### Parameters:
 | # | Param | Default | Type | Description |